MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ns-sidebandaudio-_sidebandaudio_endpoint_descriptor.md

 If remote volume control is supported, this member contains the size of the data returned by the <a href="/windows-hardware/drivers/ddi/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_sidetone_volumepropertyvalues">IOCTL_SBAUD_GET_SIDETONE_VOLUMEPROPERTYVALUES</a> request.

 ### -field MutePropertyValuesSize

-If remote mute is supported, TBD, the member contains the size of data returned by IOCTL_SBAUD_GET_MUTEPROPERTYVALUES.
+If remote mute is supported, the member contains the size of data returned by IOCTL_SBAUD_GET_MUTEPROPERTYVALUES.

 ## -remarks